dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/query-language.md

 #### Filtering on Values in the Complex Schema

-In the complex schema, variables representing Knora values are not literals.
+In the complex schema, variables representing DSP-API values are not literals.
-You must add something to the query (generally a statement) to get a literal from a Knora value.
+You must add something to the query (generally a statement) to get a literal from a DSP-API value.
 For example:

 ```
 ?book incunabula:title ?title .